The Deadly Legacy of Libby, Montana

 For nearly three decades, the major source of income for people in Libby, Montana was a vermiculite mine run by W.R.
-Grace & company.
-Operating between the years of 1963 and 1990, this mine was where many people residing in Libby worked the day away.
-Little did they know that the vermiculite deposits they were mining and processing ran alongside naturally-occurring asbestos deposits, leading to contamination on a grand scale.
+Grace & Company.
+Operating between the years of 1963 and 1990, this mine was where many people residing in Libby worked.
+They didn’t know that the vermiculite deposits they were mining and processing ran alongside naturally-occurring asbestos deposits, which lead to contamination on a grand scale.

 Vermiculite mining dangers

-During the years that the mine was functional, asbestos testing was not commonplace, so unbeknownst to the miners and residents of Libby, the vermiculite they worked with on a daily basis was tainted with asbestos fibers.
+Asbestos testing was not commonplace during the years that the mine was functional, so unbeknownst to the miners and residents of Libby, the vermiculite they worked with on a daily basis was tainted with asbestos fibers.
 Many of the people working in the mine and nearby processing plant were unwittingly exposing themselves to asbestos with jarring regularity, and in the decades to come, would ultimately pay the price for the work they did in the form of mesothelioma diagnoses or other asbestos-related diseases.